2672405704/gitskills/README.md

 # gitskills
 Creating a new branch is quick
-Creating to a new branch 'feature'
+Creating a new branch is quick AND simple